caiht6/caiht6.com/content/_index.md

 🤗 Welcome to my website!

 I am a graduate student from Shanghai Jiao Tong University, where I earned my 🎓Master's degree in Psychology .
-Currently, I am engaged as a full-time researcher at 🏥Shanghai Xuhui Mental Health Center in China (expected to finish in *June 2026*).
+Currently, I am engaged as a full-time researcher at 🏥Shanghai Xuhui Mental Health Center in China.

 Driven by a strong desire to further my research training, I am actively seeking a Ph.D. position in **Psychology and Cognitive Neuroscience**.
 With over three years of experience in organizing and conducting clinical research, I have honed my skills in collecting and analyzing human electro-neurophysiological signals, including scalp EEG and stereo EEG.
 Furthermore, I possess expertise in integrating these techniques with non-invasive brain stimulation methods such as TMS, tDCS, and tACS.
 More information can be found at my <u>[Experiences](/experiences)</u> and <u>[Publications](/publications)</u> pages.